 Maggie’s energetic approach and aggressive goals have been critical success factors in 84 Lumber’s operation and growth.
 After taking over the business from her father — company founder Joe Hardy — in 1992, she refocused concentration on the professional market.
-Her decision helped 84 Lumber top $1 billion in sales for the first time in 1993 and $2 billion in 2002.
+Her decision helped 84 Lumber top $1 billion in sales for the first time in 1993, $2 billion in 2002, and a monumental $4 billion in 2020.
 Today, the company is the leading privately held building materials supplier in the U.S. and is also a certified women’s business enterprise.

 Maggie strikes a delicate balance between maintaining the company’s traditional approach to doing business and adapting to meet ever-changing customer needs.
 Her real training began at an early age when she accompanied her father on countless business outings.
 It wasn’t unusual to find a seven-year-old Maggie with her father at the lumberyard, a store grand opening or a board meeting.
 She and her father had a unique bond that continues to this day.